Bleiburg repatriations: Number of victims

 Croatian historian Ivo Goldstein, in his book Croatia 1918-2008, has posited that contemporary documentation supports the existence of up to 116,000 NDH soldiers and up to 60,000 Croatian civilians in the main columns through Slovenia.
 In addition, on a separate route there were around 17,000 members of the Slovene Home Guard, the Serbian Volunteer Corps, Chetniks and some smaller NDH army units, together with around 10,000 Slovenian civilians.
 Croatian historian Zdravko Dizdar analyzed the published victim lists and materials collected by the 1992 Croatian Commission.
 According to him, the data shows that 62,000 Croat post-war victims are personally identified.
 Geiger says of Dizdar's numbers that "although statistically possible, these are obviously rough estimates, for [Dizdar] did not indicate which victim lists and publications were consulted, how many fatalities were specified in individual lists and how the verification of data was done".
 Grahek Ravančić says that more than 5,000 named individuals are listed in known Croatian victim lists related to Bleiburg.
 She notes that some victim lists are "subjective", and some include all casualties during the war without a specific year and place of death, so "it’s difficult to determine the number of victims from these lists that were killed as part of Bleiburg".
+A number of authors cite tens of thousands of killed.
+In Croatian emigrant literature, the prevailing number is 200,000 killed Croats.

 Legacy

-For decades after the killings, the government of Yugoslavia under Josip Tito put forward a sanitized version of the repatriations that glorified the communist cause.
+For decades after the killings, the government of Yugoslavia under Josip Broz Tito put forward a sanitized version of the repatriations that glorified the communist cause.
 Other communist governments and historians echoed these narratives, with only the fall of Communism in Eastern Europe finally bringing a fuller picture of the events.